It’s difficult to put into words the magnitude of the PPI scandal. You’ve probably read the statistics:

 No you don’t.

 Depending on where you go for advice on the best way to claim PPI, you may have been actively encouraged not to use a claims company.
-The advice is often something like, “Don’t pay the middleman when it’s easy to claim by yourself.”
+The advice is often something like, “It’s easy to claim by yourself.”

 Of course, ‘easy’ is a relative term.
 While claiming PPI can be relatively simple in some cases, quite often it isn’t.
 You only need to recall the BBC article in August 2014 — which reported that 2.5 million claims were to be re-opened — to realise that PPI claims are often anything but simple for people claiming by themselves.